-Mergers and Acquisitions: Don’t Underestimate the Importance of IT Assessments
+Mergers & Acquisition: Don’t Underestimate Importance of IT Assessment

 After a few difficult years where the recession dampened merger and acquisition (M&A) activity, the market posted a strong rebound in 2011.
 In an aggressive deal-making environment, speed is often a key to success.
 However, RSM Managing Director Jim Cashin warns prospective buyers that inadequate due diligence and post-close planning for IT systems can be a critical—and expensive—mistake.
 In the following Q&A piece, Cashin focuses on how executive leadership can optimize technology assets in a post-close environment.